Olivier-Boudeville-EDF/Sim-Diasca/myriad/doc/Ceylan-Myriad-Layer-installation-english.rst

 .. [#] Most probably that older versions of Erlang would be more than sufficient in order to build Myriad (possibly at the expense of minor changes in a few calls to standard modules having been deprecated since then).
 It is just that in general we prefer to stick to the latest stable versions of software such as Erlang, and advise you to do so.

-	   To determine the recommended version of Myriad-based code, just execute our `install-erlang.sh <https://github.com/Olivier-Boudeville/Ceylan-Myriad/blob/master/conf/install-erlang.sh>`_ script with its ``--version`` option.
+	   To determine programmatically the recommended version of Myriad-based code, just execute our `install-erlang.sh <https://github.com/Olivier-Boudeville/Ceylan-Myriad/blob/master/conf/install-erlang.sh>`_ script with its ``--version`` option (this is the sole source of reference, and is used in our full software stack).

-There are various ways of obtaining it (from your distribution, from prebuilt packages, directly from the sources), one of which being the `install-erlang.sh <https://github.com/Olivier-Boudeville/Ceylan-Myriad/blob/master/conf/install-erlang.sh>`_ script that we devised.
+There are various ways of obtaining it (from your distribution [#]_, from prebuilt packages, directly from the sources), one of which being the `install-erlang.sh <https://github.com/Olivier-Boudeville/Ceylan-Myriad/blob/master/conf/install-erlang.sh>`_ script that we devised.

+.. [#] For example, as root: ``apt-get install erlang`` on Debian, ``pacman -Sy erlang`` in Arch Linux, etc.; just ensure that its version is not outdated then.
+Refer to our `Erlang HOWTO <http://howtos.esperide.org/Erlang.html#installation>`_ for further details.

 A simple use of it is: